bladehliu/bladehliu.github.io/cubeflow.md

 ### **Overview**

-CubeFlow is built as the data and AI platform for devices in the physical world, enabling intelligent data processing and automation for robots, drones, smart cameras, autonomous vehicles, industrial machines, and so on.
+CubeFlow is built as an AI-powered cloud-native platform for devices in the physical world.

 By effectively managing data pipelines from the edge to the cloud, it enables seamless data ingestion, storage, analytics, labeling and learning.